jacoby149/vidacity/README.md

 # vidacity
-On windows, edit video with audacity
+on windows computers, edit video with audacity

+unfortunately doesn't work with macs since macs restricts window control in some ways that windows OS allows.

 http://jacobhoffman.tk/vidacity/